-- Healthcare is provided by range of people in the hospital - Given the opportunity, staff can identify problems and generate ideas to resolve them - Participation improves ideas, increases buy-in, and reduces resistance to change - Accomplishing things together increases the confidence of each member
+- in the hospital - Given the opportunity, staff can identify problems and generate ideas to resolve them - Participation improves ideas, increases buy-in, and reduces resistance to change - Accomplishing things together increases the confidence of each member

-- Healthcare is delivered by a range of people. - Any person Healthcare workers who will have to change how they work (their existing practices) should be included in the QI team working on that problem. - Involving a whole range of people will lead to a wider range of ideas for how to fix problems, thus increasing the chances of success - People do not like to be changed by others but are willing to change when they get to decide how to change - Accomplishing things together leads to increased team spirit and confidence to address bigger problems subsequently - There is no ideal size of a team.
+- Accomplishing things together leads to increased team spirit and confidence to address bigger problems subsequently - There is no ideal size of a team.
 Generally, a good team comprises 6-9 members.
-Keeping too many or too few may be less effective, even harmful for the project - Influential look for team members who are able to involve and influence other people
+Keeping too many or too few may be less effective, even harmful for the project

-Select your team
+42 Select your team